-On the other hand, you will certainly be owning your home much more quickly with a 15 year mortgage.
-A mortgage amortization calculator is helpful to compare the principal and interest portions for the 15 and 30 year mortgages.
-Assume your loan begins September 2019.
+On the other hand, you will undoubtedly be owning your home much more quickly with a 15-year mortgage.
+A mortgage amortization calculator helps compare the principal and interest portions for the 15 and 30-year mortgages.
+Assume your loan begins in April 2021.

-The comparison reveals that more than half of your first monthly payment goes to principal than interest with the 15 year mortgage.
-However, only about a third of your payment goes to principal with the 30 year.
-The amount between principal and interest does reach parity until the year 2031 and equity rises slowly thereafter until year 2049 when you satisfy the 30 year loan.
+The comparison reveals that more than half of your first monthly payment goes to the principal than interest with the 15-year mortgage.
+However, only about a third of your payment goes to the principal with 30 years.
+The amount between principal and interest reaches parity until the year 2032, and equity rises slowly after that until the year 2050, when you satisfy the 30-year loan.

 2. Your Home As An Appreciable Asset

 Depending on your time frame, US new home median prices reflect appreciable growth.
 Median new home prices have risen from $17,200 in 1963 to $212,300 in 2011 according to the US Census of Housing.
 That is a 5.38% compounded annual growth rate.
-However adjusted for inflation, the growth rate is 1.8%.
-On the other hand, inflation adjusted monthly rent grew from $568 in 1960 to $934 in 2010 according Apartment List Rentonomics.
+However, adjusted for inflation, the growth rate is 1.8%.
+On the other hand, inflation-adjusted monthly rent grew from $568 in 1960 to $934 in 2010, according to Apartment List Rentonomics.
 This 68% hike in rent is well ahead of the 18% rise in household income during the same period.

-The US housing bubble was particularly troubling for homeowners in the mid 2000s.
-Housing prices peaked in early 2006, then leveled off until record drops of 18% were reported by the S& P Case-Shiller index in October 2008.
+The US housing bubble was particularly troubling for homeowners in the mid-2000s.
+Housing prices peaked in early 2006, then leveled off until record drops of 18% as reported by the S& P Case-Shiller index in October 2008.

 While this drop was exceptional, it still provides a warning sign for those interested in purchasing their homes as loss in home values is real.
-However on a positive note, some markets have recovered from the Great Recession and recent housing price trends seem more favorable.
+However, some markets have recovered from the Great Recession and recent housing price trends seem more favorable.

 3. HELOC As A Source of Funding

 Once you have built some amount of equity and have paid your mortgage on time, you may be able to set up a home equity line of credit or HELOC.
-Often you are able to get a loan more quickly and at lower rates because you are using your home equity as collateral.
+You can often get a loan more quickly and at lower rates because you are using your home equity as collateral.
 Part of these funds could go to building a new kitchen or expanding the house.

 The HELOC, if not maxed out, can positively help your credit score.
 This is because the HELOC has increased the available amount of credit, lowering your utilization rate and improving your financial situation.
 Credit utilization accounts for 30% of your credit score.
-HELOC is added debt so make sure you pay this loan on time and in full.
-To avoid a hit to your credit score don’t close the HELOC, unless you are too tempted to use the money or about to close on the house, as it will then lower the available credit.
+HELOC increases debt, so make sure you pay this loan on time and in full.
+To avoid a hit to your credit score, don’t close the HELOC unless you are too tempted to use the money or about to close on the house, as it will then lower the available credit.

 4. Possibility of Rental Income

-When you are living in your primary residence, you don’t often think about renting out your property.
-However, you or your spouse may need to relocate for your firm for a couple of years, or your kids are moving out and you want to travel more.
+When you live in your primary residence, you don’t often think about renting out your property.
+However, your family may relocate for your firm for a couple of years, or your kids are moving out, and you want to travel more.
 You may decide to rent out your home or list it with Airbnb.

 5. Stability In Owning Your Home

 It is wonderful to raise your kids in one home, become part of the neighborhood and community.
-There is a certain calm feeling of not having to search for a place to live and pack and unpack boxes.
-(Having just moved to new home, I can share that I will be immensely happy when our family is finally settled in our home and the last box is gone.)
+There is a certain calm feeling of not searching for a place to live and pack and unpack boxes.
+(Having just moved to a new home, I can share that I will be thrilled when our family settles in our home and the last box is gone.)

 6. Tax Benefits After The Tax Law Changes

 The 2017 tax law did impact some of the tax deductions enjoyed by homeowners.
 If you itemize your deductions on a joint filing, you still claim mortgage interest payments up to a $750,000 face value loan.
-Qualified loans, include your mortgage, home equity loans and HELOCs.
-This is a reduction from $1,000,000 prior to the recent tax law change.
-You can no longer deduct interest associated with home equity debt unless it is to buy or improve your home.
+Qualified loans include your mortgage, home equity loans, and HELOCs.
+This tax change is a reduction from $1,000,000 before the recent tax law.
+You can no longer deduct interest associated with home equity debt unless buying or improving your home.

-Deductions for state and local taxes (known as the SALT deduction) along with property taxes are capped at $10,000.
-This is okay in some parts of the country like Ohio but not in high tax states like New York or California.
+Deductions for state and local taxes (known as the SALT deduction) and property taxes are capped at $10,000.
+This amount may be appropriate in Ohio but not in high-tax states like New York or California.
 This is a reduction from unrestricted amounts previously deducted.
-You are still able to deduct the proportionate interest associated with your apartment building’s mortgage if it is a co-operative.
+You can still deduct the proportionate interest associated with your apartment building’s mortgage if it is a co-operative.

 7. You Have Freedom To Do What You Want

 Are you creative?
 Your home can be a good option for you.
-There may be some conformity required but design and remodelling is limited by your wallet.
+There may be some conformity required, but your wallet limits design and remodeling.
 You can do gardening and grow vegetables.
-Owning your pets is easier in your home is easier.
-Your childrent can listen to loud music with less rules of noise after hours.
-Peace of mind can be very valuable for you and your family.
+Owning your pets is more manageable in your home.
+Your children can listen to loud music with fewer rules of noise after hours.
+Peace of mind can be precious for you and your family.

 8. Sense of Pride In Ownership

 For those who have rented for a long time. owning your home feels like an accomplishment.
-Land is a natural resource and there is a good feeling of knowing you own the land you walk and live on.
+The land is a natural resource, and there is a good feeling of knowing you own the land where you walk and live.

-Ask any refugee that has had their home taken away from them what a home meant to them.
-My mom was a refugee when she came to the US having lost her family.
+Ask any refugee that has had their home taken away from them what a house meant to them.
+My mom was a refugee when she came to the US, having lost her family.
 Her home was taken away illegally and violently.
-While owning a home eluded her, she always considered owning a home a way to wealth.
+While owning a home eluded her, she always considered owning a home away to wealth.

 Disadvantages of Owning A Home